minhajuddin/taskr/README.md

 Deleted tasks are copied into the `~/.taskr/tasks.taskr.done` file with a timestamp, we can probably add something in the future which allows us to check the time spent on tasks and give more insight into the kind of tasks we work on.

+##Features
+  - Tagging of tasks
+  - Recurring tasks (available in the [dev branch](https://github.com/minhajuddin/taskr/tarball/dev))
+  - Contextual task list which changes based on the day of the week (e.g. you may have some tasks to which you want to be shown only on weekends)
+  - Simple and powerful configuration using ruby (available in [dev branch](https://github.com/minhajuddin/taskr/tarball/dev))
+  - Highlighting of tasks based on deadline :today
+  - Simple way to prioritize tasks
+  - Edit your tasks in vi
+  - More coming soon ..

 ##Screenshot
 ![Screenshot](http://i.imgur.com/EtaEG.png)